 Members of Household (MOHs) are not covered by agreements negotiated between the Department of State and foreign countries.
 The specific terms of such agreements are negotiated with each country separately, and therefore, the specific wording and terms of individual agreements depend on such negotiations and the laws and regulations of the respective country.
 Members of Household who intend to work may ask the post Human Resources office about the procedures involved in securing a local work permit.
 Completion of paperwork and payment of associated fees are the responsibility of the Member of Household.
-If an employee is assigned overseas to a U.S. Mission and has an MOH accompanying him/her to post, the employee should contact the Family Liaison Office (FLO), including FLO’s Global Employment Initiative, for more information about overseas work possibilities.
+If an employee is assigned overseas to a U.S. Mission and has an MOH accompanying them to post, the employee should contact the Global Community Liaison Office (GCLO), including GCLO’s Global Employment Initiative, for more information about overseas work possibilities.

 Travel to post and all other related travel (home leave/transfer/vacation) is not reimbursable by the U.S. Government for Members of Household who are accompanying Foreign Service employees on overseas assignments.